-Trump Demands Recall Of New York Times And Washington Post Pulitzer For Mueller Coverage
+Trump Demands Recall Of ‘New York Times’ And ‘Washington Post’ Pulitzer For Mueller Coverage

 In the wake of the Mueller investigation winding down without issuing any more indictments, President Donald Trump has called for Pulitzer Prizes won by The New York Times and The Washington Post for their coverage of the probe to be revoked.
-According to a report in Politico, following Trump’s campaign rally in Michigan, the president tweeted criticism of the Russiagate coverage by both newspapers, and called for the Pulitzer committee to consider rescinding the awards, suggesting that, based on the newspapers’ coverage, they were either “duped or corrupt.”
+According to a report from Politico, following Trump’s campaign rally in Michigan, the president tweeted criticism of the Russiagate coverage by both newspapers, and called for the Pulitzer committee to consider rescinding the awards, suggesting that, based on the newspapers’ coverage, they were either “duped or corrupt.”

 “So funny that The New York Times & The Washington Post got a Pulitzer Prize for their coverage (100% NEGATIVE and FAKE!) of Collusion with Russia – And there was No Collusion!
 So, they were either duped or corrupt?
 In any event, their prizes should be taken away by the Committee!”
 Trump tweeted Friday night.

 Trump has lately been on a tear against the media and Democrats in the wake of Attorney General William Barr’s four-page summary of the report by special counsel Robert Mueller, in which Barr revealed that there would be no more indictments forthcoming from Mueller’s investigation.
-Although the full report has yet to be released and despite the report explicitly saying that while it doesn’t accuse the president of a crime, “it also does not exonerate him,” Trump has taken every opportunity to call it a “complete vindication” and use it as a bludgeon to redouble his criticism of the media.
+Although the full report has yet to be released and despite the report explicitly saying that while it doesn’t accuse the president of a crime, “it also does not exonerate him,” Trump has taken every opportunity to call it a “complete vindication” and use it to redouble his criticism of the media.

 Donald Trump Jr. later retweeted his father, adding the hashtag #fakenews and suggesting the Pulitzer committee gave the award in the wrong category – while incorrectly using an apostrophe himself.